o-lim/bam/README.md

   source_extensions_objcxx [list of strings] (optional)
       List of source file extensions for Objective C++ files.

+  deps [list of strings] (optional)
+      Just forwarded to the toolchain definition.

+  is_builtin [boolean] (optional)
+      Specifies whether or not the "toolchain_type" is a built-in toolchain that is included as part of the Bam build system.
+Templates for built-in toolchains are automatically imported.
+If this is set to false, you must manually import your toolchain templates.

+  lintasm [string] (optional)
+      The lint executable to run for assembly source files.

+      Defaults to "flint".

+  lintcc [string] (optional)
+      The lint executable to run for C source files.

+      Defaults to "flint".

+  lintcxx [string] (optional)
+      The lint executable to run for C++ source files.

+      Defaults to "flint".

+  lint_forwards [list of strings] (optional)
+      List of additional variable names to forward to the lint toolchain.

+  pool [label] (optional)
+      Just forwarded to the toolchain definition.

   strip [string] (optional)
       Location of the strip executable.
 When specified, strip will be run on all shared libraries and executables as they are built.
 The pre-stripped